When looking to increase your living space, you may be wondering whether a conservatory or a conventional extension is the better choice.

-Both types of extensions have pros and cons; your preferences, budget and lifestyle ultimately determine which suits you best.
+Both types have pros and cons, but it’s your preferences, budget and lifestyle that ultimately determine which will be best for you.

 What is the difference between a conservatory and an extension?